omarmfathy219/ITI-Final-CI-CD-Project/README.md

 # CI-CD-Project
-## Project Overviw:
+## Project Overview:
 ![](https://github.com/OmarMFathy219/ITI-Final-CI-CD-Project/blob/main/Screenshot/Jenkins%20digram.drawio.png)
-Deploy a Python web application on GKE using CI/CD jenkins Pipeline using the following steps and high-level diagram:
+Deploy a Python web application on GKE using CI/CD Jenkins Pipeline using the following steps and high-level diagram:
-1. Implement secure GKE Cliuster
+1. Implement a secure GKE Cluster
 2. Deploy and configure Jenkins on GKE
-3. Deploy backend application on GKE using Jenkins pipeline
+3. Deploy the backend application on GKE using the Jenkins pipeline

 https://user-images.githubusercontent.com/29423900/199859404-2a5cebcf-1865-4ca8-b6b4-21777d144288.mp4